-It is true that the University's mission and vision is based on a student-centred approach orientation.
-In particular, we promote a philosophy that stresses the learning aspect instead of the teaching aspect (teaching, as in a traditional behaviouristic sense) and comprehends learning environments as settings to build learning communities where all members, teachers and students, are viewed as active learners and researchers in order to enhance the programme's aim and goals.
+A philosophy that stresses learning instead of teaching (teaching, as in a traditional behaviouristic sense) and comprehends learning environments as settings to build learning communities where all members, teachers and students, are viewed as active learners and researchers permeates the programme's aim and goals.
+Students have the opportunity to take initiatives in several educational activities in all courses of the programme, experiment with learning methods that interest them most, pose questions and produce knowledge, and explore different learning routes and learning resources.
 In addition, this student-centred approach is embedded in our University's culture in which all teaching staff, administrative staff are aware about the important aspect of supporting and communicating with students and above all to promote a sense of belonging in our University family, both in a conventional and in a distance learning environment.
-Also, students have the opportunity to take initiatives in several educational activities in all modules of the programme, experiment with learning methods that interest them most, ask questions and produce knowledge, and explore different learning routes and learning resources through research, study and reflection.

-1.c.
-There is a need for coherent and consistent programme information across all platforms as there appears at times to be a number of contradictions between internal programme information and that which is available on public platforms.
+1.c There is a need for coherent and consistent programme information across all platforms as there, at times, appears to be a number of contradictions between internal programme information and that which is available on public platforms.